rodrigodrebes/rodrigodrebes/README.md

 - 📚 Currently studing Systems Analysis and Development at Univates.

-- 📜 I have a good knowledge in Python (Flask and SQLite) Java (JakartaEE, Java Spring, H2 and Hibernate) and relational databases ( PostgreSQL and MySQL).
+- 📜 I have a good knowledge in Python (Flask, SQLite) Java (JakartaEE, Java Spring, H2 and JPA/Hibernate) and relational databases (PostgreSQL and MySQL).

 - 📫 You can reach me at: rodrigodrbs@gmail.com